Machine Learning Fleet Efficiency: Analyzing and Optimizing Large-Scale Google TPU Systems with ML Productivity Goodput: Introduction

+\Circled{2} Our second contribution addresses these issues.
+To view the fleet holistically and capture its performance across multiple layers of the ML system stack, we introduce the ``ML Productivity Goodput'' (MPG) metric.
+Unlike traditional metrics, MPG encompasses scheduling efficiency, runtime efficiency, and compiler / program efficiency.
+MPG is analogous to the ``iron law'' of computer performance~\cite{eeckhout2010computer}, but adapted for ML fleets as shown in \autoref{fig:ironlaw}.
 The MPG metric enables us to identify areas for improvement across the entire machine learning fleet by analyzing performance across different segments, such as accelerator type, model architecture, and workload phase (e.g., training vs. serving).
-By breaking down the metric into its components---Scheduling Goodput (SG), Runtime Goodput (RG), and Program Goodput (PG)---and examining it along the axes of fleet characteristics, we can precisely pinpoint potential optimization opportunities.
+By breaking down the metric into subcomponents---Scheduling Goodput (SG), Runtime Goodput (RG), and Program Goodput (PG)---and examining it along the axes of fleet characteristics, we can precisely pinpoint optimization opportunities.

-\Circled{3} Finally, we provide a procedure for leveraging the MPG metric and demonstrate strategies that we have developed and deployed in the real world for optimizing ML fleet performance with the help of this metric.
+\Circled{3} Finally, we provide a procedure for leveraging the MPG metric and show strategies that we deployed in the real world for optimizing ML fleet performance with the help of this metric.
 We show how MPG helps us identify compiler optimizations to generate more efficient code for specific hardware configurations, and improve scheduling algorithms to better utilize heterogeneous resources within the fleet, along with a few other strategies.
-Even after optimizations are implemented in the production fleet operations, the MPG metric can be used to validate and track fleet-wide improvements.
+Even after optimizations are implemented in the fleet, the MPG metric can be used to validate and track fleet-wide improvements.

-In summary, we make the following contributions to advance the understanding and optimization of large-scale ML fleets: